 Spend some time reading through business plans from other restaurants: both similar and different.
 Where do their numbers fall?
 What expenses strike you as high or low — and why?
 Where do you think you can streamline your costs — or increase your food margins?
-Once you’ve gotten a sense for how other restaurant owners model their businesses, make a list of your estimated startup costs.
+Once you have a sense of how other restaurant owners model their businesses, make a list of your estimated startup costs.

 Determine whether you’re taking over an existing space as is, doing a renovation to an available location, or building from the ground up — and compile the associated costs.
 If you’re seeking a liquor license, what will that cost?
 What pre-launch marketing materials will you need?
 Think about your website, your dining room and take-out menus, and other collateral: what will these cost to design, write, and produce?

-As the owner, your priorities are up to you to decide — and startup is the best time to clearly delineate what those are.
+As the owner, your priorities are up to you to decide — and startup is the best time to delineate what those are clearly.
 But keep in mind, you’ve got a whole lot of flexibility here.
-Restaurant startup costs can range from a few thousand to several million dollars, depending on what you’re working with and where you choose to cut costs — or splurge.
+Whether you’re developing a small restaurant business plan or something more large scale, startup costs can range from a few thousand to several million dollars, depending on what you’re working with and where you choose to cut costs or splurge.

 Putting your plan together

-Feel free to download restaurant business plan samples from sites like RestoHub or OpenTable.
-While every restaurant business plan template is slightly different in the naming and structure of its categories, they all contain these similar core components: executive summary, business overview, industry analysis, operations plan, marketing plan, and financial analysis.
+If you still have questions about how to write a restaurant business plan, feel free to download samples from sites like RestoHub or OpenTable.
+While every restaurant business plan template is slightly different in the naming and structure of its categories, they all contain these similar core components: an executive summary, business overview, industry analysis, operations plan, marketing plan, and financial analysis.

 Establishing the core elements